spham395/05-Python-Programming/chapter2/strings.md

 ### Slicing

 Slicing allows you to grab a substring of a string.
-Just like C/C++, Pythons indexing structure starts at 0.
+Just like C/C++, Python's indexing structure starts at 0.
 The only exception is when grabbing an element using a negative index.
 There is an example further below.

 **Grabbing a specific element**